bernhardAxonIvy/doc/source/designer-guide/user-interface/branding/index.rst

 Branding
 ========

-In today's world, its essential that the interface of a software fits the general image of a company and enforces it's corporate identity.
+In today's world, a software GUI is expected to fit the corporate image of the company using it.
+In other words, it has to be adaptable to the Corporate Design of the company.
 This means that the interface should:

-- Appear in the **same colors** as the company
+- Appear in the **colors** defined by the Corporate Design

 - Has the **correct logo**.

-- **Don't need readjustments** after a software update
+- **Doesn't need readjustments** after a software update

-|axon-ivy| workflow applications are predestined to be branded
-towards your CI guidelines with a few clicks:
+The Axon Ivy Platform offers a branding approach that should fit your needs enabling you to adapt your workflow applications to your Corporate Design guidelines with a few clicks:

 .. toctree::
    :maxdepth: 1